 Surprisingly, the Sacramento Kings have the 3rd most wins on Christmas day – 18 – even though they have not played since 2003!

-Three teams have never been a part of the NBA Christmas day schedule; the Pelicans, Grizzlies, and Hornets have never been included.
+Two teams have never been a part of the NBA Christmas day schedule; the Grizzlies and Hornets have never been included.
+Until the 2019 Christmas games, the Pelicans had never been included.

 “The Big O” Oscar Robertson WAS the all-time leading Christmas Day scorer with a total of 377 points in 12 games.
 Until Kobe passed him with 395 in 16 games.

 The highest all time individual performance?
-Bernard King‘s 60 point performance in 1984.
+Bernard King’s 60-point Christmas Day performance in 1984.

 Like King’s 60 point game, there have been some other memorable performances on Christmas Day.
 Like Rick Barry’s 50 point game in 1966.